 As it is very important that any person participating in a legal process fully understands what they are being asked, what they might be agreeing to, what they are signing and can clearly communicate back to others any questions or answers they may have, interpreters are regularly used in the Court process.

 The Director of Public Prosecutions utilizes the following services to assist witnesses in Court matters:

-These services are usually able to provide interpreters for other regional or remote Courts, including Katherine, Tennant Creek, and other remote communities.
+These services are usually able to provide interpreters for regional and remote Courts, including Katherine, Tennant Creek, and remote communities where court is held.

 An interpreter can also be arranged for meetings with the Prosecutor prior to Court if required.